-Should your project not be completed after a CPF grant has been paid, the amount of grant must be refunded, in part or in full, at the discretion of the AONB.
-Projects must comply with State Aid regulations.
-For details visit:
+Should your project not be completed after a CPF grant has been paid, the amount of grant must be refunded, in part or in full, at the discretion of the NL Manager.
+Projects must comply with the Special Drawing Rights (SDR) limit for non-agricultural producers, as part of the EU-UK Trade and Cooperation Agreement.